kenjis/codeigniter-ss-twig/README.md

 $this->load->library('twig');
 ~~~

-You can override the default configration:
+You can override the default configuration:

 ~~~php
 $config = [